MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Introduction

+The core signals for detecting these high-risk memecoins therefore lie in launchpad-stage behavioral traces.
+However, such traces cannot be directly read off raw on-chain data, for three reasons.
+First, raw transactions are heterogeneous low-level program invocations whose formats vary across interacting programs and carry no explicit semantics of higher-level user behaviors.
+Second, behavioral signals such as holding concentration emerge only after aggregating and engineering features over these traces.
+Most importantly, insiders actively obscure their coordination by operating through multiple accounts that appear to act independently, deliberately concealing cross-account coordination from on-chain analysis.

+\textbf{Scopes and Contributions.} To open the new problem for systematic study, we introduce MELT (\textbf{ME}mecoin \textbf{L}aunch \textbf{T}race), the first behavioral trace dataset for analyzing and detecting high-risk memecoin launches on Solana.
+MELT is constructed over a period centered on the \$TRUMP launch (Dec.
+1, 2024 – Mar.
+1, 2025), capturing the full memecoin market speculative cycle of growth, peak, and cooling within a single coherent period.
+It covers all 41,470 memecoin launches that complete a four-stage lifecycle (creation → launchpad sale → migration → DEX trading), with over 200 million on-chain transactions extracted into high-level behavioral records.

+Beyond per-account behaviors, MELT contributes bundle-trace data collected from various sources including off-chain data.
+These bundle traces effectively link accounts likely controlled by the same entity, revealing that 36.5\% of token supply that appears to be held by independent accounts is in fact controlled by coordinated accounts with concentrated ownership.
+This reflects a deliberate concealment strategy that disguises true ownership concentration from unsuspecting buyers and is invisible in raw transactions.

+On top of these behavioral traces, MELT provides 122 behavioral features across five groups that characterize different aspects of a memecoin launch, paired with a configurable risk-level annotation method that labels each memecoin launch based on its post-migration market trajectory.
+Together, MELT enables ML models to learn the mapping from launchpad-sale behavior traces to downstream risk outcomes, supporting proactive detection and alerting of high-risk memecoins before their DEX trading begins.

-\item \textbf{Benchmark and Impact}.
-We benchmark representative ML models on the high-risk memecoin detection task and show that models trained on MemeTrans can reduce investment losses by up to 56\%, demonstrating practical risk-mitigation value.
+To test the practical utility of MELT, we benchmark a suite of representative ML models on the high-risk memecoin detection task and investigate whether the dataset can be translated into actionable risk mitigation signals.
+Experiments show that integrating the risk prediction results into trading decisions can reduce investment losses by up to 34 percentage points, confirming its practical defensive value.